galaxy oppressed by the cruelty of

 - Good Cannot Comprehend Evil: Hera can see that the rest of the heist crew might be decent people, but she calls Aphra a "terrible woman".
-Probably because Tam Posla and Caysin Boggs are in for a good cause (they're trying to catch a Mad Scientist) and Sister Seven calls herself the Only Sane Man.
+Probably because Tam Posla and Caysin Boggs are in for a good cause (they're trying to catch a Mad Scientist) and Sister Six calls herself the Only Sane Man.

 - Head Desk: Aphra's reaction to her doctorate being suspended in Issue #1.
 Against a wall, that is.
 She's more upset that she can't use her degree to sell artifacts than because she isn't a doctor anymore, though.

 - Hypocrite: Used to illustrate Aphra Took a Level in Jerkass during the Remastered arc.
-In issue #14, Aphra acts appalled when Rexa Go blows up an Imperial base, saying they were only there to retrieve data.
-In issue #19, she cheerfully hums as she blows up Hivebase-1 after she got the information she came for.
+In Issue #14, Aphra acts appalled when Rexa Go blows up an Imperial base, saying they were only there to retrieve data.
+In Issue #19, she cheerfully hums as she blows up Hivebase-1 after she got the information she came for.

 - "I Know You're in There Somewhere" Fight: Triple Zero tries it on a resurrected BT-1.
 It doesn't work.